gstanden/scst-3.x-debian/README.md

 (5)   svn co https://svn.code.sf.net/p/scst/svn/trunk scst-latest

-(6)   mv and rename the scst-3.x-debian directory to be subdirectory of scst-latest
+(6)   mv and rename the scst-3.x-debian directory to be the debian subdirectory of scst-latest

 (7)   cd ~/Downloads/scst-latest/debian